egordorichev/BurningKnight/enemy_ideas.md

 * ant lion, sucks you in, pops out of the ground if you dont kill it quick enough
 * floating sand thing thing, poops bullets and flies to the opposite direction
-* enemy orbiter, just shoots a single bullet
 * enemy, that stands still, shoots laser at you and gets pushed back
-* maggot, but on the floor. moves insanely fast and randomly, but mostly torwards you
-* maggot nest: idle, until all enemies are dead or you are too close, spawns tons of maggots and dies

 ## ALPHA ENEMIES